-Bredemeyer Consulting Strates Technica inglight for the second of the second S Strategic Technical E Effectiveness Effectiveness Values Principles Responsibilities (Do) Qualities (Be) = Context Heuristics Resources (Know) Exercise Use the Know/Do/Be template and Vales/Principles; Context/Heuristics template to prompt thinking/observations, and to keep and organize notes on these areas of leadership effectiveness.
+Exercise Use the Know/Do/Be template and Vales/Principles; Context/Heuristics template to prompt thinking/observations, and to keep and organize notes on these areas of leadership effectiveness.
 From: RP 0103 - Principles of Marine Corps Leadership Values: Judgment The ability to weigh facts and possible courses of action in order to make sound decisions.
 Significance: Sound judgment allows a leader to make appropriate decisions in the guidance and training of his/her Marines and the employment of his/her unit.
 A Marine who exercises good judgment weighs pros and cons accordingly when making appropriate decisions.
-Principle: Be Technically And Tactically Proficient A person who knows their job thoroughly and possesses a wide field of knowledge.
+Principle: Be Technically And Tactically ProficientA person who knows their job thoroughly and possesses a wide field of knowledge.
 Before you can lead, you must be able to do the job.
-Attribution The format for these notes is adapted from a template from Nancy Duarte and team.
-For more:
+"There are three ways of dealing with difference: domination, compromise, and integration.
+By domination only one side gets what it wants; by compromise neither side gets what it wants; by integration we find a way by which both sides may get what they wish." - Mary Parker Follett More about our Work and Masterclasses: